SangdonLim/cv/index.md

 # Education
 Sungkyunkwan University (SKKU)
 M.A. in Psychology (Quantitative Methods), 2017
+B.A. in Psychology, 2015
-B.A. in Psychology, Library & Information Science (Double Major), 2015
+B.A. in Library & Information Science, 2015

 # Publications
 * Lim, S. (2020).
 Review: A Course in Item Response Theory and Modeling with Stata, and Using R for Item Response Theory Model Applications. *Structural Equation Modeling: A Multidisciplinary Journal*.
 Advance online publication. [doi](https://doi.org/10.1080/10705511.2020.1740886)